Curriculum Vitae

 PANELS ORGANIZED

-North American Conference on British Studies, Chicago, USA (forthcoming, 2024)
+North American Conference on British Studies, Chicago, USA (2024)

 Live, Look, Loot: British Cosmopolitan Identities and Material Culture